Skip to main content

 • Click on the cog icon for the Sign In Page component.

-• Expand the component with the arrow.
+• Expand the component with the arrow to see sign-in options including Attendee Verification.

 Can't see these options on your sign-in page?
 Check with your Account Manager to ensure the updated sign-in page has been enabled for your event(s).

-Under “Online account settings”:
+Options under “Online account settings”:

 • Check the box for “Enable Sign-In For Existing Online Accounts” if you want people who already have online accounts for this event to be able to sign in here.
 (This is same as the previous “Allow Existing Users Sign In” setting).